What to do if your student has severe allergies

 When the allergy affects what your child can eat

-If your child has special dietary needs due to their allergy, you may request accommodations from nutrition services.
-Go to the Special Dietary Needs and Requests page for more information.
+If your student has special dietary needs due to their allergy, you may request accommodations from nutrition services.
+Go to the Special Diets tab of the Breakfast & Lunch Menus page for more information.